Local-global principles for multinorm tori over semi-global fields: Local-Global Principles for Product of norms from more than two extensions

 \section{Local-Global Principles for Product of norms from more than two extensions}

-In this setion we prove a local global principal for some classes of multinorm tori over semiglobal fields with associated graph a tree.
+In this section, we prove a local global principle for some classes of multinorm tori over semiglobal fields such that the graph associated to their regular proper model is a tree.
 Let $K$ be a complete discretely valued field with residue field $\kappa$ algebraically closed.
 Let $F$ be the function field of a curve over $K$.
 Let $T_{L/F}$ be the multinorm torus associated to cyclic extensions $L_i/F$, $1 \leq i \leq m$ with degrees $[L_i \colon F]=p$ where $p$ is a prime number.
 We study $T_{L/F}(F_{P,\eta})/R$ for branches $(P,\eta)$.

 \begin{notation}